 Portland Design Works Danger Zone – Half the runtime of our pick, half as bright, and retails for $4 more.

-Exposure Flare – $70.
-88 fewer hours of runtime with disposable batteries.
+Exposure Flare – A $70 light with 90 fewer hours of runtime.

 Wrapping it up

 If you’re a bike commuter, get some lights.
-The Cygolite Metro 360 is the best headlight we’ve found because it gives you a lot of lumens at a reasonable price, is durable enough to stand some rough roads and is incredibly simple to use.
+The Cygolite Metro 360 is the best headlight we’ve found because it gives you a lot of lumens at a reasonable price, is durable enough to stand some rough roads, and is incredibly simple to use.
 The Planet Bike Superflash Turbo is the best taillight we’ve found, with a proven track record for quality and performance, and if you want a USB-rechargable model, the Cygolite Hotshot is worth it, providing loads of battery run time and a bright, random flash pattern that’s hard to come by.

 League of American Cyclists certified instructor, Bay Area BART bike station manager, Interview,

 Operations Manager for Boston Bikes and columnist for Bicycle Times, Interview,

 Review of the Best Bike Headlights in 2013, Blog Overflow, September 11, 2013,

 Best bike lights for road cycling, Bike Radar, October 15, 2013